 7. CAN YOU EVER FORGIVE ME?

 11. BLACK PANTHER

 13. SORRY TO BOTHER YOU

 22. LEAVE NO TRACE

 In a lot of ways, 2018 put my heart back together.
 I hosted an art show, moved in with my partner, became a more present companion to my dog, and found my way back to my creativity.

 Writing about these films has reacquainted me with the intensity of my feelings surrounding art.
-I want to embrace my sensitivity as a strength and creative gateway instead of a hurdle.
+I want to embrace my sensitivity as a creative gateway as opposed to a hurdle.
 In general, I want to be kinder to all sides of myself in 2019.
-I hope you’re able to do the same for yourself.
+I hope you’re able to do the same.